 Sure, making the dough today and cooking it later after a few days in the freezer is fine.
 Sometimes I’ll make larger batches with the idea of putting some of the dough in the freezer for a batch of cookies later.
 That approach helps minimize the kitchen cleanup.
 I’d forgotten the dough and left it in the freezer for longer than six months, things worked out ok after that long too.

 Can you put food coloring in sugar cookies?

 Making the cookies a different color can be a fun way to add adventure to your kitchen efforts.
 We’ve made the cookies pink for Valentine’s Day or a baby shower.
 We’ve used green coloring for St. Patrick’s Day.
 It can be a challenge, but you can make them multicolored with red, white, and blue for the July 4th celebrations.

-Other things to consider as add ons to the cookies might be granola muesli that certainly changes the flavor and texture.
+Other things to consider as add-ons to the cookies might be granola muesli which certainly changes the flavor and texture.
 You can also scatter some oatmeal in the batter too, but your friends may suggest a different name for the cookies if you do that.
 LOL